coyac/READMEs/discover-meteor.md

 ### Create a Project

-After having installed Meteor, let's create a project, in your terminal type:
+After having installed Meteor, let's create a project.
+In your terminal type:
 ```bash
 $ meteor create the-name-of-your-app
 ```